 If you would like to be added to our newsletter electronic mailing list then subscribe.
 The permits branch will periodically email all subscribers updates, events and other information related to air permitting.

-Air Permit Branch Automatic Updates on Permit Applications
+Air Permits Branch Automatic Updates on Permit Applications

 Want automatic updates on individual permitting actions?
 Subscribe to our email list and receive semi-weekly email reports of all permits applications that have had a change in status, such as declared administratively complete, issued draft, etc.